 Got a business idea but don’t think your own country offers the right conditions?
 Consider an entrepreneur visa for immigrants and expats!
 Expatica pulls together the definitive list of startup-friendly countries.

 Whatever your personal opinion of Elon Musk, the controversial Tesla founder remains an inspiration to many.
 As an entrepreneur who built a multi-billion dollar empire for himself, he personifies the expat success story.
-Born and raised in Pretoria, the South African moved first to Canada and then to the United States; here, Elon famously dropped out of Stanford University to pursue an entrepreneurial career.
+Born and raised in Pretoria, the South African moved first to Canada and then to the United States; here, Elon famously dropped out of Stanford University to pursue an entrepreneurial career (that doesn’t mean you have to drop out of your university program, though).
 Musk would doubtless have been successful if he’d started a company in his hometown, but likely not as much.
 Both Canada and the United States far outrank South Africa in terms of how easy it is to do business in today’s world.
 So, where should an expat entrepreneur be looking to launch a start-up?
 Expatica helpfully rounds up the best entrepreneur visa programs available, and explains who’s eligible and why.

 The land of the long white cloud topped the World Bank’s Ease of Doing Business index in 2019, another point in favor of a country that consistently tops quality of life rankings.
 New Zealand wins points for protecting investors, registering property, and starting a business; the country ranks in the top three on all these fronts.
 Most impressive, the country’s regulatory environment is so focused on innovative companies that all it takes is one day and one procedure to start running a new business – although you’ll need to reserve your company name 20 days in advance.